anduinmooney/doctor_hunter/README.md

 * _Clone repository from github_
 * _Open repository file with Android Studio (3.0.1 is preferred, or else there may be errors)_
 * _Create a virtual android device (Make sure it runs on marshmallow API23)_
-* _Run the application_
+* _Create a gradle.properties file_
+* _Get an API token from https://developer.betterdoctor.com/ _
+* _Insert token inside gradle.properties file as "DoctorToken = "YOUR-API-TOKEN-HERE"_
-* _For input, please use a state abbreviation such as WA or wa_
+* _For input, please use a state abbreviation such as WA or wa.
+You're also welcome to add a city after for more specific results.
+EX: or-portland, wa-vancouver, ca-anaheim_

 ## Known Bugs

-_As of week 2, the API call is currently not working, and I'm going through bugfixing right now trying to figure out why_
+_As of week 2, there are no known bugs_

 ## Support and contact details